The BoRG-$JWST$ Survey: Abundance and Mass-to-light Ratio of Luminous $z=7-9$ Galaxies from Independent Sight Lines with NIRSpec: Comparison to the Literature

-At $z\sim9$, our measured number densities at the bright-end appear more consistent with other studies making use of \jwst\ imaging \citep{bouwens_evolution_2023,donnan_evolution_2023,donnan_jwst_2024,finkelstein_complete_2023,adams_epochs_2024}.
-In particular, our results are in good agreement with the spectroscopic UVLF (lower limits and data point) from \citet{harikane_jwst_2024}.
+At $z\sim9$, our measured number densities at the bright-end appear more consistent with other studies making use of \jwst\ imaging \citep{bouwens_evolution_2023,donnan_evolution_2023,donnan_jwst_2024,finkelstein_complete_2024,adams_epochs_2024}.
+In particular, our results are in good agreement with the spectroscopic UVLF (lower limits and data point) from \citet{harikane_jwst_2025}.
 Those results, derived from NIRCam imaging and spectroscopic measurements over multiple deep fields and lensing clusters (CEERS, GLASS-JWST, SMACS0723, MACS0647, GOODS-North, GOODS-South, MACS1149), imply a higher abundance of bright galaxies at the considered redshifts, more consistent with predictions from \hst\ pure-parallel surveys that benefit from reduced cosmic variance effects.
 This suggests that earlier studies may have underrepresented the abundance of the most luminous galaxies, aligning better with models proposing stochastic star formation processes.
 To fully understand the physical processes responsible for our observed number densities of these bright galaxies, in the next Section we compare to UVLFs from different analytical studies and simulations.

-Finally, while the BoRG-\textit{JWST} spectra show no evidence for strong broad-line features characteristic of Type 1 AGN (see Section 4.3 in RB24), we nonetheless compare our results to the AGN UVLF determined by \citet[][hereafter FB22]{finkelstein_coevolution_2022}, using space- and ground-based surveys predating the \jwst\ era.
-The grey and blue shaded regions in Figure~\ref{uv-lf} show the galaxy and AGN luminosity functions, respectively, for both of our redshift bins.
+Finally, while the BoRG-\textit{JWST} spectra show no evidence for strong broad-line features characteristic of type 1 AGN (see Section 4.3 in \citetalias{roberts-borsani_borg-jwst_2025}), we nonetheless compare our results to the AGN UVLF determined by \citet[][hereafter FB22]{finkelstein_coevolution_2022}, using space- and ground-based surveys predating the \jwst\ era.

+The gray and blue shaded regions in Figure~\ref{uv-lf} show the galaxy and AGN luminosity functions, respectively, for both of our redshift bins.
 At the bright end (M$_{UV} < -21$) the number densities from our BoRG-\jwst\ work are at the upper end of the uncertainty envelope of FB22 in both redshift bins.
 Contamination by AGN is expected to be minimal at these bright magnitudes, based on the FB22 luminosity function.
 However, we caution that the FB22 AGN UVLF is constrained mostly by $z=3-6$ sources and thus the extrapolation to $z\sim8$ is forced to be smooth.
 The very small contribution of AGN to the total UVLF in FB22 is consistent with the lack of strong AGN features seen in our NIRSpec spectra.